 Overall, faculty benefit in terms of both personal and professional satisfaction.
 As students are more productive, faculty in turn attract better students, extend their professional network of future colleagues, and amplify their own success.

 The goal for undergraduate research is to expose students to the way knowledge is discovered or created, and the critical thinking that goes into this process.
 Undergraduate research project can be extremely exploratory or can be a part of an already established project.
 Check out the possibilities at the Mentoring Best Practices web page.

 Several programs exist to fund student research, scholarship, or creative activities at Central.
-In addition to Undergraduate Research or Travel Fellowships offered through the Office of Undergraduate Research, check out other funding opportunities listed at Student Resources: Other Opportunities web page.
+In addition to Undergraduate Research or Travel Grants offered through the Office of Undergraduate Research, check out other funding opportunities listed at Student Resources: Other Opportunities web page.

 Jamie Gilbert, M.Ed., Non-Profit Organizational Management faculty and Program CBohrson Awarded 2016 GeoCUR Undergraduate Research Mentor Award

 At the Annual Meeting of the Geological Society of America meeting in Denver, CO, CWU's Dr. WenSubmissions Open For SOURCE